nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Example(s):**
 - `List`
-  Lists all the people in the group.
+  This lists all the people in the group.

 **Potential error(s):**